The Hilbert symbol in the Hodge standard conjecture: Characterization of -adic periods

 \begin{prop} Let $\lambda\in \BcrisF$ be a fundamental period.
 Then $ \lambda \lambda^{*} \in F_0^{\times}.$ \end{prop}

-\begin{remark} For the fundamental period $\lambda$ defined in Definition $\ref{fundamental period}$, the statement of Proposition~\ref{cor:lambda_lambda*} follows directly from Proposition~\ref{burrata}.
+\begin{remark} For the fundamental period $\lambda$ defined in \eqref{eq:the_fund_period}, the statement of Proposition \ref{cor:lambda_lambda*} follows directly from Proposition~\ref{burrata}.
+Thanks to Proposition~\ref{prop:unicity} the same is true for any fundamental period.
 We give below an alternative proof based on the $p$-adic properties of the period which does not use quadratic forms. \end{remark}

 \begin{dem} In this proof in order to avoid any possible confusion we will write $\lambda^{*\cris}$ instead of $\lambda^{*}$.
 First, let us show that the period $ \lambda \lambda^{*\cris} \in \BcrisF$ satisfies the hypothesis of Lemma \ref{lemma:discesa_F}.
 For any $\sigma$ in $\Gamma$ we have